jvns/git-oops/README.md

   * retrieves COMMIT_ID
   * runs `git -c core.hooksPath=/dev/null restore --source WORKDIR_COMMIT`
   * runs `git -c core.hooksPath=/dev/null restore --staged --source INDEX_COMMIT`
-  * updates all the references from the snapshot.
-It will not delete any references.
+  * updates all the branches and tags from the snapshot.
+It will not delete any branches or tags.
-  *
 * `git oops history`:
   * runs the equivalent of `git reflog git-oops` to get a list of histories
   * gives you an interactive UI to choose one to restore